kylethebaker/nand2tetris-jack-analyzer/README.md

 ### Options

 - **--no-save-xml** - By default the parse tree will be saved with a `_Tree.xml` suffix in the source directory.
-This option disabled that. enabled by default.
+This option disables that.
 - **--print-results** - Prints the parse tree to stdout.
-- **--output-tokens** - Includes the tokens in the output, either to stdout or as a file with a `_Tokens.xml` suffix, depending on output options.
+- **--output-tokens** - Includes the tokens in the output, either to stdout or as a file with a `_Tokens.xml` suffix depending on output options.